delight-dev/delight-dev.github.io/Tutorials/DataBinding.md

-## Multi Binding
+## Multi Binding / Transform Binding

-You can bind multiple values to a single target property using a transformation method specified using the `$` symbol:
+You can bind one or more values to a single target property and transform the values using embedded code expressions.
+You create an embedded expression using the `$` prefix:

 {: .xml-file }